Computer-Programming-B/AlienPygame/README.md

 Extensions
 ----------------------------------------------
 Feel free to modify the game any way you like.
-You can add your own art work, change the size and other features.
+You can add your own art work, sounds, and other features.
 You can add additional aliens and have them move in random walk pattern.
-Your alien game doesn't have to work or look like any other.
+Your alien game doesn't have to work or look like any other, or even have any aliens.
 Have fun and be creative!

 Installing Pygame on a Windows PC running IDLE
 ----------------------------------------------